 A candidate for a dual degree should consult with an advisor from the school of interest and one of the Assistant Deans in the College Office.
 Careful planning is an important part of doing a dual degree.

-College students submit their application in person to the advising office of their current school, which forwards the applications to the school to which you are applying for details on how to submit an application.
-For College students who apply to another school for a dual degree, the College will continue to act as his or her home school.
+Students submit their application in person to the advising office of their current school, which forwards the applications to the school to which you are applying for details on how to submit an application.
+For College students who apply to another school for a dual degree, the College will continue to act as his or her home school

 Satisfying the requirements of both schools requires a heavy courseload and may require more than four years to complete, depending upon AP credits and how many courses overlap both schools' requirements.